 Golestan Palace

 This must be Tehran’s most stunning place and a must on your Iran travel itinerary.
-The Golestan Palace is a 19th-century former royal residence and built in the Qajar dynasty.
-It’s Tehran’s oldest government building registered by the UNESCO Heritage List.
+The Golestan Palace is a 19th-century former royal residence and built during the Qajar dynasty.
+It’s Tehran’s oldest government building, registered on the UNESCO Heritage List.

 The Golestan Palace consists of 17 structures, including museums, halls and palaces, and a marble throne.
 For me, the outside facade was the most impressive feature and wandering through the garden provided some fantastic photo locations!